Finder makes money from featured partners, but editorial opinions are our own.

 • Regulatory uncertainty.
 The regulatory environment for Solana and other cryptos is constantly changing.
 It's important to understand how international rulings have the potential to impact Solana's future – for better or worse.

 • Technical learning curve.
 Evaluating the tech behind SOL before you invest is important, but requires a deep understanding of the blockchain and other aspects of decentralised finance.
-You should be prepared to do plenty of research.
+Be prepared to do plenty of research.

 • Persistent outages.
 The Solana network has been known to go offline for hours at a time.
 While the network is offline, you cannot transact with your SOL – the native asset of the Solana blockchain – or even send it from wallet to wallet.